meaniebeanie22/meaniebeanie22.github.io/chapters/black-dog-appears-and-disappears.md

 getting in my own way, I heard a loud fall in the parlour, and running in, beheld the captain lying full length upon the floor.
-At the same instant my mother, alarmed by the cries and fighting, came running downstairs to help me.
-Between us we raised his head.
-He was breathing very loud and hard, but his eyes were closed and his face a horrible colour.
+At the same instant my mother, alarmed by the cries and fighting, came running downstairs to help me. [:Between us we raised his head.
+He was breathing very loud and hard, but his eyes were closed and his face a horrible colour.](#strokesymptoms)

 “Dear, deary me,” cried my mother, “what a disgrace upon the house!
 And your poor father sick!”